MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs/Compute Providers FAQ.md

 # Frequently Asked Questions about Morpheus Compute

+### What do compute providers do?
+The main role of compute providers is to provide a vital AI resource for inference, which is computation.

+### How can I get involved with Morpheus as a computer provider?
+You can’t yet as Compute part is in active development.

+### How will code providers be rewarded?
+Morpheus network pays compute providers only for compute actually provided through a competitive bid process.

+### Is Morpheus Compute Node the same node other blockchains have?
+No, Morpheus node is not that type of node that runs blockchain and processes transactions.

 ### When will the Compute testnet be launched?
 The first Compute testnet launched in May.
 Next version is scheduled to be launched in June 2024 and run through July 2024.